by JO ABI

 Among adults who reported harsh physical punishment short of physical or sexual abuse, psychiatric disorders including depression, anxiety disorders, mania and drug or alcohol dependency were between 2% and 5% more common.
 And more complex psychiatric illnesses marked by paranoia, antisocial behavior, emotional dependency and narcissism were between 4% and 7% more likely, according to the study published in the journal Pediatrics.

 The increase in mental disorders among those who were hit or physically punished as children was seen even in families where no family dysfunction or clear evidence of parental mental illness was reported, suggesting that the higher risk of psychiatric woes was not necessarily genetically inherited.
 Even those who reported harsh physical punishment on a “sometimes” basis were at elevated risk of developing psychiatric disease in adulthood.
-And boys and girls who experienced such physical punishment were equally likely to suffer mental illness as adults.

 I smacked my first born once when he was three.
 I can’t even remember why but I remember being angry.
 I remember the sting on my hand when I smacked him and I remember the look of shock and devastation on his face.
 I felt sick.
 He started crying and I started crying.
 I knew then that smacking my children wasn’t for me.
 It brought up too many unhappy memories.